Since we do all of our accounting at the end of the financial year it only makes sense to see how we did in terms of savings in July.

 The biggest factor is probably cost.
 Because depending on how often you’re going to make contributions, will dictate which method is right for you.
 There is a really good article that goes into detail about the costings of investing directly through a mutual fund vs ETFs on the Betterment website.

-I have never purchased Vanguard products directly from them becuase it works out better for me to buy ETFs, so I can’t comment.
+I have never purchased Vanguard products directly from them because it works out better for me to buy ETFs, so I can’t comment.
 But I have seen videos and it’s basically a signup, get your details, pick your fund type deal.
 If you have experience please comment below.

 I do have experience buying Vanguard products through a broker though (see the video below to see me literally buying some).